 An engagement rate calculator is one of many social media tools that can be used to identify the engagement rate of your social posts.

 Our engagement rate calculator does the basic calculation of total engagements per post / impressions per post x100.

-Many engagement rate calculators work simply in this way - and ours does too - but we wanted to take it a bit further.
+Many engagement rate calculators work in this way - and ours does too - but we wanted to take it a step further.